benjaminlread/benjaminlread/about/about.md

 More about [UC Santa Cruz](http://www.ucsc.edu/), a [one-page overview of UCSC](ucsc-on-one-page.html), the [Politics Department](http://politics.ucsc.edu), and the [East Asian Studies](http://eastasianstudies.ucsc.edu/index.html) program.

 ## Bio
-Born in Madison, Wisc., Ben Read spent a year of his childhood in the Dutch village of Overasselt and another in socialist Beijing, undergoing indoctrination at public schools in all three localities.
-He later rounded out his education at Cornell, UC Berkeley, and Harvard.
-Ben has worked and studied in mainland China for a total of nearly six years and Taiwan for six months, and speaks Mandarin fluently.
-Following graduate training, he taught at the University of Iowa before joining the Politics faculty at UC Santa Cruz in the summer of 2008.
-He enjoys hiking and mountain biking, and is an instrument-rated private pilot.
+Born in Madison, Wisconsin, Ben Read spent a year of his childhood in the Dutch village of Overasselt and another in socialist Beijing, undergoing indoctrination at public schools in all three localities.
+He later studied at Cornell, UC Berkeley, and Harvard.
+Fluent in Mandarin, Ben has lived, worked, and conducted fieldwork in mainland China for a total of nearly six years and in Taiwan for one year.
+He taught at the University of Iowa before joining the Politics faculty at UC Santa Cruz in 2008.
+He enjoys road biking, mountain biking, and hiking, and is an instrument-rated private pilot.

 ## Contact information